bostick/tabit-file-format/background.md

 Version `0x70` added Alternate Time Regions.

-Version `0x71` added modulation, pitch bend, multiple changes at same time.
+Version `0x71` added modulation and pitch bend.

 Note that `0x71` is "unstable", which means that resaving `0x71` files saves them as `0x72` files.

+Version `0x72` added multiple changes at the same time.

 TabIt 2.03 may save files as different versions depending on the features that the file uses.